PhaseRush/advent-of-code/README.md

 # 19 [2739/1503]

 Part 2 was actually a bit hard for me.
 I had to rewrite a lot of things and I misread initially.
-Quite a few off-by-1s, but eventually got it
+Quite a few off-by-1s, but eventually got it.

+Runtime sitting at 50ms, I'm quite happy with that.